Deploy with NGINX Plus Ingress Controller

 at 1 hour or greater.

-Install NGINX Plus Ingress Controller with mTLS enabled
+Install NGINX Ingress Controller with mTLS enabled

 -

-Add NGINX Service Mesh annotation
+Add NGINX Service Mesh label

-annotations: nsm.nginx.com/enable-ingress: "true" ...
+labels: nsm.nginx.com/enable-ingress: "true" ...

 Note:

-All communication between NGINX Plus Ingress Controller and the upstream Services occurs over mTLS, using the certificates and keys generated by the SPIRE server.
-Therefore, NGINX Plus Ingress Controller can only route traffic to Services in the mesh that have an
+All communication between NGINX Ingress Controller and the upstream Services occurs over mTLS, using the certificates and keys generated by the SPIRE server.
+Therefore, NGINX Ingress Controller can only route traffic to Services in the mesh that have an

 mtls-mode